sonic-net/DASH/documentation/private-link-service/private-link-service.md

 ### 3.3.
 Load balancer fast path support

-The Fast Path here is not ER Fast Path, but the fast path that required by PLS.
+The fast path here is not the DASH hardware fast path, but the [load balancer fast path ICMP flow redirection](../load-bal-service/fast-path-icmp-flow-redirection.md).

-Fast path ICMP flow redirection will take effect just like the VM-to-VM case.

 1. If PL NSG is not used, it changes the flow just like regular PL case.
 2. If PL NSG is used, it updates the PL encap, and **removes** the outer NSG encap.